CA SAFE COSMETICS ACT (CSCA) REPORTING FAQ

 8. Are trade secret (TS) exempt from reporting?
 What kind of supporting documentation will I need to submit to substantiate my trade secret claim?

-The following questions will help determine if you must report under the CA Safe Cosmetics Act:
+The following questions will help determine if you must report under CSCA:

 Does your company make $1,000,000 or more annually in worldwide aggregate cosmetic sales?

 Does your company's name appear on the label of a cosmetic product sold in California after January 1, 2007?

-Do any of these cosmetics contain an ingredient identified as a known or suspected human carcinogen or reproductive toxicant?
+Do any of these products contain an ingredient identified as a known or suspected human carcinogen or reproductive or developmental toxicant?

-Your company is subject to the mandatory reporting requirements of the CA Safe Cosmetics Act if you answered yes to all three of the above questions.
+Your company is subject to the mandatory reporting requirements of CSCA if you answered yes to all three of the above questions.
 Please see our Cosmetics Companies web page for more information.

-Any cosmetic product sold in California after January 1, 2007, which contains an ingredient known or suspected of causing cancer or reproductive harm to humans must be reported.
+Any cosmetic product sold in California, which contains an ingredient known or suspected of causing cancer or reproductive harm must be reported.

 More information on this topic can be found on our Cosmetic Companies web page, including the following:

-Cosmetics companies should report electronically using the California Safe Cosmetics Program online reporting system.
-Both the online reporting system and instructions detailing the submission process are available on our Cosmetics Companies web page.
+Cosmetics companies should report electronically using the California Safe Cosmetics Reporting Portal.
+Instructions detailing the submission process are available on our Cosmetics Companies web page.

 You can edit company contact information or user profile online.

-To edit your company's information in the online reporting system:
+To edit your company's information in the Reporting Portal:

 Log in to your account.